Abhishek477/TodoList-ReactJS/README.md

 # TodoList-ReactJS
-A small project inorder to understand the basic of ReactJS and Forebase database integration.
+A small project inorder to understand the basic of ReactJS and Firebase database integration.